-This act requires colleges to report completion rates of students.
-In compliance with the Student Right-to-Know Act, Wilson Community College discloses the following graduation/completion, transfer-out, and retention rates:
+The overall graduation rate is also known as the "Student Right to Know" or IPEDS graduation rate.
+This act requires colleges to report completion and retention rates of students.
+In compliance with the Student Right-to-Know Act, Wilson Community College discloses the following graduation/completion and retention rates:

-- Fall 2016 first-time, full-time degree-seeking cohort: 21% graduation within 150% of normal time. - Fall 2018 first-time, full-time degree-seeking cohort: 58% fall-to-fall retention rate.
+- Fall 2017: 21% of first-time, full-time degree-seeking cohort graduated or transferred within 150% of normal time to completion for their program. - Fall 2019: 68% of first-time, full-time students returned in Fall 2020.

-Source: 2020 IPEDS Data Feedback Report for Wilson Community College
+Source: 2021 IPEDS Data Feedback Report for Wilson Community College